 The government document is comprised of 8 sections.
-Here are the main elements of each chapter, as guidance for pubs reopening, restaurants and takeaways
+We discuss the guidance for restaurants, pubs and takeaways looking to re-open.

-Measures to reduce risk are also necessary, such as:
+Measures to reduce risk are necessary, and include:

 2) Restaurants and pubs must take extra measures to keep customers safe